IrahamG/IrahamG/README.md

 ![Header](https://github.com/ChaosNeon/ChaosNeon/blob/main/header2.png "Header")

 # Hello there!
 My name is Iraham 👋
-I'm a junior developer, student in Computer Systems, and also content creator.
+I'm a junior developer, student in Computer Systems, and also somewhat of an artist.
 I'm always looking for ways to improve my work and my projects, that means I'm always learning new things.
-Im currently working on my portfolio and imporving my skills in back-end development.
+Im currently working on my portfolio and imporving my skills in web development and data science.
 I want to write my own blog in the future abuout the things I create or learn.
-In my free time I draw digitally, watch youtube videos about videogames or watch series.

-Things I'm doing right now: Building my web-developer portfolio, a Casino-themed Discord bot and learning React.js
+I love games and puzzles, when I'm not doing those, I'm usually reading or drawing.

 Languajes I speak: Spanish 🇲🇽 | English 🇺🇸 | And currently learning Deutsch 🇩🇪
 <!--